jasonr-alex/Predictive-Modeling-for-Crop-Selection/README.md

 ### Results & Visualizations:

 #### Preprocessing
-For Logistic Regression and for classification models in general, it's important to scale your data so that the model treats all features fairly.
-Scaling is also important as it assists with convergence.
+For Logistic Regression and classification models in general, it's essential to scale your data so that the model treats all features fairly.
+Scaling is also crucial as it assists with convergence.

 The training dataset was also checked to see if there was a balanced distribution of the number of crops; imbalance can affect the prediction outcomes for the model.

+Analysis for any missing values was done as well; any missing values would also mean a lack of essential data for the model.
+No missing values were found in the dataset; no imputation was performed.

   - [x] StandardScaler() to scale the data.
   - [x] Balance trained dataset
+  - [x] Handled missing values

 #### Results